microsoft/taco-team-build/README.md

 Specifically it helps with the following challenges:

-1. Handling multiple versions of the Cordova CLI from the same build server in a performant way
+1. Handling multiple versions of the Cordova CLI from the same build server in a performant way on Windows
 2. Automated detection of whether a platform should be added avoid a non-zero exit code for incremental builds (the default CLI behavior)
 3. Generating an ipa for iOS
 4. Supporting Visual Studio 2015's res/native and Task Runner Explorer features (via [a plugin](http://aka.ms/vstacoplugin))